 "Create an encouraging atmosphere for business opportunities based on environmental stewardship." - City of Columbia Strategic Plan, Economic Development initiative #2

 The city of Columbia recently passed the Mayor’s Climate Protection Agreement (MCPA) awards (R 75-14).
 The program was created to recognize the efforts of local business and organizations who take action in their own operations to reduce global warming pollution in the community.
 The Mayor’s Climate Protection Agreement awards aim to recognize excellence in sustainable practices demonstrated by local organizations while promoting a culture of environmental responsibility.
 We achieve this goal by recognizing local businesses and organizations who excel in environmental stewardship, innovative best practices, pollution prevention, and resource conservation.
-Businesses or organizations who excel in two or more of these categories can be recognized with the Mayors award for Overall Sustainability.

 |Environmental Stewardship: A business or organization with sustainable landscaping or rain gardens will want to look into this award.
 If they have looked into any type of land use certification or have tried to improve the community by lessing impervious surfaces they could qualify for this award.|